Serafin0805/CSC483-Final_Project/README.md

 This aims to retrieve information from a csv that contains the metadata from songs

-insert api key in IRSystem
+insert api key in IRSystem.py

 for intializing this create python venv